Problem: If you have cancer, you may be feeling too afraid or hopeless to make your best decisions.

 Now move forward.
 Contact me or attend a PATH Life Coaching workshop.

-Problem: Medical treatments for cancer often carry serious risks that in some cases outweigh a low margin of success.
-Each day, people are agreeing to chemotherapy that has no chance to cure their cancer, yet is toxic to the heart, kidneys, liver, and digestive system.
+Problem: Medical treatments for cancer usually carry incredibly serious risks.
+Each day, people are agreeing to chemotherapy that has zero chance to cure their cancer, yet is itself toxic and carcinogenic.

-Problem: Doctors and patients normally don’t read and discuss relevant clinical study results.
+Problem: Doctors normally don’t read and discuss relevant clinical study results.
 It’s very difficult to design an appropriate treatment plan without considering this information.

-A local oncologist was unable to tell me the mechanism of action of a drug he was recommending.
-He just said, “nobody knows”.
-Perhaps he wasn’t familiar with the prescribing information for that drug, or he assumed answering me would be a waste of time.
+(A local oncologist was unable to tell me the mechanism of action of a drug he was prescribing.
+He just said, “nobody knows”…if this ever happens to you, switch doctors!)

-Solution: Embrace responsibility for your own health instead of pushing everything on your doctor.
-Start by reading the official publications for each therapy or drug your doctor proposes, then follow up with some careful internet research.
+Suggestion: Embrace responsibility for your own health instead of pushing everything on your doctor.
+Start by reading the official publications for each therapy, then follow up with some careful internet research.
 This may be difficult or time-consuming, but it will pay in the long run.